Please contact us if you have any questions regarding the Academic Catalog

-If the student is not satisfied with the results of the above meeting, he/she should immediately submit the grievance, in writing, with supporting evidence, to the curricular department head (for day courses) or to the dean of CPCE (for CPCE courses) and request a meeting with him/her.
-The curricular department head or dean of CPCE should meet with the student at their earliest mutual convenience within 2 weeks thereafter, to discuss and resolve the problem.
-If the student remains dissatisfied with the decision made by the department head or the dean of CPCE after meeting with him/her, the student may appeal, in writing, within two weeks of written notification from the department head or the dean of CPCE, to the Academic Appeals Committee care of the director of the Center for Teaching and Learning.
-Before filing appeals students are required to schedule an appointment with the director of the Center for Teaching and Learning to discuss their circumstances.
+If a student is not satisfied with the results of the above meeting, he/she should immediately submit the grievance, in writing, with supporting evidence, to the academic department chair (for day courses) or to the dean of CPCE (for CPCE courses) and request a meeting.
+The academic department chair or dean of CPCE should meet with the student at their earliest mutual convenience within 2 weeks thereafter, to discuss and resolve the problem.
+If the student remains dissatisfied with the decision made by the department chair or the dean of CPCE after meeting with him/her, the student may appeal, in writing, within two weeks of written notification from the department chair or the dean of CPCE, to the academic dean.
+If the student continues to remain unsatisfied, he/she may appeal, in writing, to the Office of the Provost within two weeks of written notification from the dean.
+Before filing appeals students are required to schedule an appointment with the Provost’s Office or designee to discuss their circumstances.

 Classroom Procedures and Other Academic Grievances

-A student should contact his or her curricular department head in writing, within 5 class days from the date of the grievance.
-If the student is a student at CPCE and/or the course is a Professional and Continuing Studies course, the student must contact, in writing, the Dean of CPCE.
-The curricular department head/the Dean of CPCE should meet with the student within 2 weeks from the receipt of the grievance to settle the problem.
-If the issue is not resolved at this level, the student can appeal by following the procedure for the Grade and Attendance Records.
+A student should contact his or her curricular department chair in writing, within 5 class days from the date of the grievance.
+If the student is a student at CPCE and/or the course is a Professional and Continuing Education course, the student must contact, in writing, the dean of CPCE.
+The academic department chair or the dean of CPCE should meet with the student within 2 weeks from the receipt of the grievance to settle the concern.
+If the issue is not resolved at this level, the student can appeal by following the procedure under Grade and Attendance Records.

 Academic Appeals Committee Process

-The Academic Appeals Committee members are the academic department heads and the Dean of CPCE or appropriate department representatives, with the Director of the Center for Teaching and Learning as chair.
+The Academic Appeals Committee members are the Provost, Associate Provost, academic department chairs and the dean of CPCE or appropriate department representatives, with a representative of the Provost’s Office or designee as chair.
 The Committee reviews and makes decisions about written appeals from students related to grade and attendance records.

-The Director of the Center for Teaching and Learning will schedule a meeting of the Academic Appeals Committee as soon as possible after receipt of the written appeal.
+The Provost’s Office or designee will schedule a meeting of the Academic Appeals Committee as soon as possible after receipt of the written appeal.
 The only individuals present at the meeting are committee members.
-The department head/Dean from the department where the appeal originated and Director of the Center for Teaching and Learning do not vote.
+The department chair/dean from the department where the appeal originated and director, Student Achievement and Academic Relations does not vote.
 Students will have the right to present their appeals not only in writing but also in person to the Academic Appeals Committee.
 Student presentations will be followed by five minutes for questions from the Academic Appeals Committee.
 The purpose of the presentation is to provide further insight into the appeal, but as always written appeals should contain all relevant information as well.
 A minimum of five voting members, excluding the chair, will constitute a quorum on the decision of the board.
 The appellant will be notified by letter of the decision of the committee.

-A student who wishes to file a grievance of a non-academic nature should contact the Dean of Students or the Director of Community Standards.
+A student who wishes to file a grievance of a non-academic nature should contact the Dean of Students or the Director of Human Resources.